 ABOUT ST. MICHAEL’S CHURCH IN CHARLESTON

-St. Michael’s Church is the oldest church in Charleston, SC.
-The church was built as a small, unpretentious place of worship in the 1680’s by the Church of England.
-Eventually, Charleston’s population grew too large and they had to build a bigger church on Church Street.
-This church was burned down in 1751 and was rebuilt in 1761 at its current location at 71 Broad Street next to Charleston City Hall.
+As we said, St. Michael’s Church is the oldest church in Charleston.
+It started as a small, unpretentious place of worship in the 1680s by the Church of England.
+Eventually, Charleston’s population grew too large and citizens had to build a bigger location on Church Street.
+It, unfortunately, burned down in 1751 but rebuilt 1761 at its current location.

-The church was designed in a style common to the Colonial Period, one in which the altar was built close to the congregation to make sure the service could be heard by all and allowed for space for the worshippers to participate.
+The church was designed in a traditional Colonial Period style.
+That means the altar is close to the congregation to make sure the service could be heard by all and the worshippers can participate in the service.
 A gallery on three sides of the room also allows for more people to sit up close to the altar.
 Although this style was common during the period, St. Michael’s is one of the few churches in America that has kept the original design.